Through curated online exhibitions and artist talks BIOMASS creates volumes on contemporary artistic practices.

-BIOMASS is an independent project fueled by artists.
+BIOMASS is an independent project created by Liljana Mead Martin.

 Image: Radial longitudinal section (RLS) of Viburnum wood showing inter-vessel pits and scalariform perforation plates.